 Check out all the things to do in Tallinn here.

 That afternoon I drove to Lahemaa National Park, discovered a beautiful wild beach (Tsitre ujumiskoht), and took a nap on the beach.
 At the same time, my boyfriend played his guitar and then drove some more around the area.

 Surprisingly, there are a lot of people living in the National Park and every corner of it looks amazing.
 Nature looks amazing.

-After that, we headed towards south of Tallinn to find a camping site for the night.
+After that, we headed south of Tallinn to find a camping site for the night.
 We ended up at Vanamõisa Caravan Park, where the reception was closed already, but we pitched our tent anyway and paid the next morning.